Diego de Landa: Suppression of Maya and destruction of Maya texts

 After hearing of Roman Catholic Maya who continued to practice idol worship, Landa ordered an Inquisition in Mani, ending with a ceremony called auto de fé.
-During the ceremony on July 12, 1562, a disputed number of Maya codices (according to Landa, 27 books) and approximately 5000 Maya cult images were burned.
+During the ceremony on July 12, 1562, a disputed number of Maya codices (according to Landa, 27 books) and approximately 5,000 alleged Maya cult images were burned.

-Only three pre-Columbian books of Maya hieroglyphics (also known as a codex) and, perhaps, fragments of a fourth are known to have survived.
+Only three pre-Columbian books of Maya hieroglyphics (also known as a codex) and fragments of a fourth are known to have survived.
 Collectively, the works are known as the Maya codices.

-Landa's Inquisition involved the use of a level of physical abuse on certain indigenous Maya that many viewed as excessive and was, at the very least, unusual.
-Scores of Maya nobles were jailed pending interrogation, and large numbers of Maya nobles and commoners were subjected to examination under "hoisting."
+Landa's Inquisition involved the use of physical abuse on certain indigenous Maya.
+Scores of Maya nobles were jailed pending interrogation, and large numbers of Maya nobles and commoners were subjected to examination under "hoisting".
 During hoisting, a victim's hands were bound and looped over an extended line that was then raised until the victim's entire body was suspended in the air.
 Often, stone weights were added to the ankles or lashes applied to the back during interrogation.
 During his later trial for his actions, Landa vehemently denied that any deaths or injuries directly resulted from these procedures.

-Some contemporary observers were troubled by this widespread use of torture.
-Crown fiat had earlier exempted indigenous peoples from the authority of the Inquisition, on the grounds that their understanding of Christianity was "too childish" for them to be held culpable for heresies.
-Additionally, Landa dispensed with much of the extensive formal procedure and documentation that accompanied Spanish torture and interrogation.